Sociology of the family: The marriage market: determining who marries whom

 There are many theoretical models to describe how people determine whom to marry.
 An important gender-focused approach is an intersectional approach that combines education level and gender.
 Men and women operate in a "marriage market" that is influenced by many competing factors.
 One of the most decisive factors is education level.
 Studies have shown that men and women tend to marry partners that have attained a level of education similar to their own.
-In the study by Bruze, Svarer, and Weiss, low education is defined as a high school education or less, medium education is defined as vocational education, and high education is defined as a college education (2015).
+In the study by Bruze, Svarer, and Weiss, low education is defined as a high-school education or less, medium education is defined as vocational education, and high education is defined as a college education (2015).
 Marriages depend on the expectations of two people and are "formed and terminated" based on those expectations.
 Consequently, individuals "are selected into and out of the marriage market on the basis of their education".
 The most distinct marital trend is that men with low education are slowly selected out of the marriage market, instead remaining single.
 The driving force behind this process is that a marriage in which both partners or only the husband have low education end with divorce at a substantially higher rate than marriages where both partners or the husband do not have low education.
 Young women with medium education levels tend to have the highest rates of marriage.
 Highly educated men tend to marry highly educated women.
 Moreover, men and women who have attained high levels of education delay marriage past the age when other individuals typically marry.
-This trend becomes stronger with age: the proportion of married with high educations who are married to women with similarly high educations reaches 64% when the men are 46 years old.
+This trend becomes stronger with age: the proportion of men with high educations who are married to women with similarly high educations reaches 64% when the men are 46 years old.